 In 1985, Eagle Material Handling formed a holding company and purchased Dallas-based Cisco Material Handling.
 Cisco had been in business since 1959, doing largely the same kind of projects Eagle Material Handling had done.
 They started with a rotary dial telephone system and five outside salesmen.
 There were no computers, no inside sales support, no systems support.
 At this point, the company had stocking warehouses in Tulsa, Oklahoma City, and Dallas.
 The Little Rock office was acquired in 1988.

-Today, Cisco-Eagle's Dallas facility is pure state-of-the-art in both technology and personnel.
+Today, Cisco-Eagle's Dallas headquarters is pure state-of-the-art in both technology and personnel.

 In 1995, the two companies Eagle Material Handling and Cisco Material Handling merged to become Cisco-Eagle, Inc.

-In March 2001, Cisco-Eagle made the transition to an employee-owned company.
+In April of 2000, Cisco-Eagle made the transition to an employee-owned company.
 Cisco-Eagle's employees now own 70% of the company.
 We consider each other business partners and operate in ways that increase our collective long-term value.
 That means we strive for exceptional service for our customers and partners.

 With a firm culture of ownership, creativity and empowerment, the company is poised for a bright future, with innovative people, empowered to do work at their best.